KJStrand/Algorithms420/README.md

-# Algorithms420
+# CS 420 Algorithms Honors Project
-420 Algorithms Honors Project, Fall 2015
+Program to find outerplanar embedding of graph, using Manfred Weigers' trick to achieve O(n) time